 President Trump promised to make America great again.
 And every day, it’s happening.
 Factory workers and small businessmen, farmers and ranchers, soldiers and police officers are waking up to a renewed America.
 Time chose a social justice hashtag as its ‘Thing of the Year’.
 We’re choosing the man who turned the country around as our “Man of the Year”.

 *It just never ends, does it?
-This is a Time cover from 2006 when George Bush was President.
-Clearly Time didn’t care for him any more than it and the rest of the mainstream media does for President Trump.*
+Below is a Time cover from 2006 when George Bush was President.
+Clearly Time didn’t care for him any more than it and the rest of the mainstream media does for President Trump.
+Above is Time’s most recent cover slams President Trump for enforcing U.S. laws against entering the country illegally.*

 Deaths and injuries from gun violence occur at higher rates in the United States compared to other developed countries.
 Yet, there has been relatively little public health research aimed at understanding and preventing this important threat to health.
 In a Viewpoint published this week in JAMA Surgery, researchers from the Perelman School of Medicine at the University of Pennsylvania, argue for more research on firearm injury, including the establishment of a national database on incidents of gun violence.
 The authors point to recent research showing that in Philadelphia, gun murders and injuries are much more strongly associated with race than neighborhood income levels.